Aranui 5 Female Portraits

 Affectionately known as the freighter to paradise, Aranui 5 has an all-Polynesian crew of which 63 are women, making up a third of the company’s total staff.

-Founded in 1956 to carry cargo to the outlying islands in French Polynesia, the Aranui started its passenger cruise activity in 1984.
+Founded in 1956 to carry cargo to the outlying islands in French Polynesia, the Aranui started the french polynesia cruise activity in 1984.
 This year the family-owned company celebrates its 40th anniversary as a dual activity ship carrying passengers and cargo.
 It remains a family owned and operated business.

 The Wong family is of Chinese origin, and there has always been equality in the family business, with women holding the same place within the organisation and participating in decision-making as well as men and have held key positions in the company for many years.